YosaiProject/yosai/README.md

 # Development Status

 Yosai v0.3 dev and testing is nearly finished.
 Documentation is basically all that remains, except for minor expected modifications to PasslibVerifier.

 This release includes:
-1) Configurable account locking
+1) Configurable rate limiting / account locking
 2) General support for second factor authentication (2FA)
 3) A complete time-based one time password authentication solution (TOTP)
 4) Significant refactoring to achieve pythonic design